Maxwell Aitken, 3rd Baron Beaverbrook

-Maxwell William Humphrey Aitken, 3rd Baron Beaverbrook (born 29 December 1951) is a British peer and politician.
+Maxwell William Humphrey Aitken, 3rd Baron Beaverbrook (born 29 December 1951) is a British peer, retired senior Royal Auxiliary Air Force officer and politician.

 Family

 Maxwell Aitken is the grandson of The 1st Baron Beaverbrook and the only son of Sir Max Aitken, by his third marriage to Violet de Trafford.
 He was educated at Charterhouse and Pembroke College, Cambridge, and the Royal College of Defence Studies.

 Aitken married Susan Angela More O'Ferrall, a member of an aristocratic Irish family and granddaughter of Sir Henry Mather-Jackson, 6th Baronet, on 19 July 1974.
 They have four children: